brunj7/testing-git/README.md

-# testing-git
+# Repository to train on git and GitHub

-We are testing git and GitHub workflow
+This repository is a sandbox to practive git basic workflow.